Poverty in Ethiopia: Status of Poverty – 2017

-Despite massive strides in development efforts within Ethiopia, the outcome of these efforts is still not sufficient to meet the demands the country needs.
+Despite great strides in development efforts within Ethiopia, the outcome of these efforts is still not sufficient to meet the demands the country needs.
 Ethiopia serves as a strong example of the effects of natural disasters on poor environments, as the Indian Ocean Dipole-induced Horn of Africa drought and floods disrupted the lives of 10.5 million Ethiopians.
 Many problems arose such as malnutrition and outbreaks in multiple types of diseases.
 Ethiopia was in a State of Emergency from October 2016 until August 2017.
-According to the UNICEF Annual Report 2017 on the status of Poverty in Ethiopia, “A total of 1.3 million people were internally displaced as a result of conflict and drought by the end of 2017.”
+According to the UNICEF Annual Report 2017 on the status of Poverty in Ethiopia, "A total of 1.3 million people were internally displaced as a result of conflict and drought by the end of 2017."
 Due to their current obstacles with natural disasters and widespread displacements of citizens, leaders in development are working especially hard to create lasting infrastructure and sustainable resources.
 The biggest goal within development efforts is to provide a holistic childhood educational program to improve the quality of education in the country, as well as make great efforts to end the practice of child marriage.

 Ethiopia has been successful in implementing many Millennium Development Goals by the year 2015, in which progress among different sectors has resulted in a lower poverty rate.
 The country has been able to achieve many MDGs through the implementation of the Plan for Accelerated and Sustained Development to End Poverty (PASDEP) from the year 2005 until 2010, then the implementation of the First Growth and Transformation Plan (GTP I) from the years 2010–2015.
 Ethiopia is currently implementing the Second Growth and transformation Plan (GTP II) "whose major objectives include maintaining the strong growth averaged 11 percent achieved in the past, deepening economic transformation, and aiming to become a lower middle income and carbon neutral status by 2025."
+Despite this, based on the most recent data from 2019, 68.7% of the population continues to be affected by multidimensional poverty and an additional 18.4% vulnerable to it.